Practical and accurate density functionals for transition-metal heterogeneous catalysis: Introduction

-The next level above semilocal DFAs are hybrid DFAs, which incorporate a fraction of exact exchange (EXX), and while their significantly higher cost is justified by clear improvements for insulators, the benefits for transition-metal surfaces are not clear.
-For example, the popular HSE06 DFA, a screened (range-separated) hybrid, has been applied to several transition metal surface datasets, where its accuracy for both adsorption energies~\cite{mallikarjunsharadaAdsorptionTransitionMetal2019a} and barrier heights~\cite{mallikarjunsharadaSBH10BenchmarkDatabase2017} is found to be worse than semilocal DFAs.
-Similarly, HSE06 and other common hybrid DFAs such as PBE0 and B3LYP show mixed success for the CO adsorption puzzle: while they perform well for some transition-metal surfaces [Cu(111) and Rh(111)], the canonical case of Pt(111) remains a persistent challenge~\cite{stroppaShortcomingsSemilocalHybrid2008}.
+The next level above semilocal DFAs are hybrid DFAs, which incorporate a fraction of exact exchange (EXX), and while their significantly higher cost is justified by clear improvements for insulators~\cite{borlidoExchangecorrelationFunctionalsBand2020a}, the benefits for transition-metal surfaces are not clear.
+For example, the popular HSE06 DFA, a screened (range-separated) hybrid, has been applied to several transition-metal surface databases of experimental values, where its accuracy for both adsorption energies~\cite{mallikarjunsharadaAdsorptionTransitionMetal2019a} and barrier heights~\cite{mallikarjunsharadaSBH10BenchmarkDatabase2017} is found to be worse than semilocal DFAs.
+Similarly, HSE06 and other common hybrid DFAs such as PBE0 and B3LYP show mixed success for the CO adsorption puzzle: while they perform well for some transition-metal surfaces~\cite{huExactTreatmentExchange2007d} [Cu(111) and Rh(111)], the canonical case of Pt(111) remains a persistent challenge~\cite{stroppaShortcomingsSemilocalHybrid2008}.
 By contrast, embedded cluster studies~\cite{araujoAdsorptionEnergiesTransition2022d} have shown that the hybrid M06 can be applied to small clusters to locally correct PBE+D3 estimates from periodic slabs, reporting some of the most accurate predictions to date.
-However, the transferability of these approaches to global properties~\cite{janthonBulkPropertiesTransition2014} (e.g., surface energies or monolayer adsorption) remains unclear.
+However, the transferability of these approaches to global properties~\cite{janthonBulkPropertiesTransition2014} (e.g., surface energies, monolayer adsorption, or liquid/metal interfaces~\cite{ogasawaraStructureBondingWater2002a}) remains unclear.
 More fundamentally, the direct use of unscreened hybrid functionals to periodic metal slabs is questionable, due to their incorrect description of the band structure and their convergence challenges in the self-consistent field (SCF) cycle~\cite{mihmShortcutThermodynamicLimit2021c,yuOptimizationRandomPhase2026}.